heber-silva/CKA-Obsidian-Vault/Installation/Troubleshooting kubeadm.md

 For more information, see the [CNI portmap documentation](https://github.com/containernetworking/plugins/blob/master/plugins/meta/portmap/README.md).

-If your network provider does not support the portmap CNI plugin, you may need to use the [NodePort feature of services](https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport) or use `HostNetwork=true`.
+If your network provider does not support the portmap CNI plugin, you may need to use the [](https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport) or use `HostNetwork=true`.

 ## Pods are not accessible via their Service IP[](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/troubleshooting-kubeadm/#pods-are-not-accessible-via-their-service-ip)

-- Many network add-ons do not yet enable [hairpin mode](https://kubernetes.io/docs/tasks/debug/debug-application/debug-service/#a-pod-fails-to-reach-itself-via-the-service-ip) which allows pods to access themselves via their Service IP.
+- Many network add-ons do not yet enable [](https://kubernetes.io/docs/tasks/debug/debug-application/debug-service/#a-pod-fails-to-reach-itself-via-the-service-ip) which allows pods to access themselves via their Service IP.
 This is an issue related to [CNI](https://github.com/containernetworking/cni/issues/476).
 Please contact the network add-on provider to get the latest status of their support for hairpin mode.

 - If you are using VirtualBox (directly or via Vagrant), you will need to ensure that `hostname -i` returns a routable IP address.
 By default, the first interface is connected to a non-routable host-only network.
-A work around is to modify `/etc/hosts`, see this [Vagrantfile](https://github.com/errordeveloper/k8s-playground/blob/22dd39dfc06111235620e6c4404a96ae146f26fd/Vagrantfile#L11) for an example.
+A work around is to modify `/etc/hosts`, see this [](https://github.com/errordeveloper/k8s-playground/blob/22dd39dfc06111235620e6c4404a96ae146f26fd/Vagrantfile#L11) for an example.

 ## TLS certificate errors[](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/troubleshooting-kubeadm/#tls-certificate-errors)